Grayston Burgess

-Grayston Burgess (Cheriton, Kent 7 April 1932 – 6 March 2019 was an English countertenor and conductor.
+Grayston Burgess (7 April 1932 in Cheriton, Kent – 6 March 2019) was an English countertenor and conductor.

 Life and career

 As a boy Burgess was a chorister in the choir of Canterbury Cathedral during the second world war.
 He then attended Cheltenham College before winning a choral scholarship to sing in the Choir of King's College, Cambridge under Boris Ord.

 A former member of the Purcell Singers, Burgess formed the Purcell Consort of Voices in 1963.
 He also sang with the Studio der frühen Musik and the Musica Reservata Ensemble of Michael Morrow and John Beckett.
 Burgess premiered compositions including Michael Tippett's "Songs for Ariel".

 After moving to rural Herefordshire in the 1980s, he taught singing at Ellerslie School, Malvern, and, on its closure, at Malvern College.
 His pupils included ex-Swingle Singer Wendy Nieper.